Featured Speakers at Stroke Conference

 The American Association of Neuroscience Nurses is accredited as a provider of continuing nursing education by the California Board of Registered Nursing (CEP: 13331).

 Successful completion: Participants must be registered for the conference and attend the sessions(s).
-Attendees can be awarded 1 nursing contact hour for every 60-minute educational sessions they attend and evaluate.
+Attendees can be awarded 1 nursing contact hour for every 60-minute educational session they attend and evaluate.
 Each participant will receive a username and password to complete an online evaluation.
 Participants must complete a form for each session they attend and an overall conference evaluation to receive contact hours.

 Contact hours available for each component of the event are as follows:

 • SCRN Review Course (extra-fee preconference workshop): 8 CE

 • 3D Stroke Anatomy and Assessment (extra-fee preconference workshop): 4 CE

 • Empowering Our Neuroscience Nurses (extra-fee preconference workshop): 2 CE